Chia-Network/chia-docs/docs/academy/academy-intro/academy-overview.md

 ---

 ## Content
-The core content in each lesson is conveyed through structured short format videos followed by scripts.
+The core content in each lesson is conveyed through structured, short format videos followed by scripts.
 This hybrid visual and text approach ensures accessibility and caters to diverse learning preferences.

 ---